SBElswyth/domina/README.md

 * Card tasks and effects in choices dialog box

-* Save/Load from Local Storage

-* Add tracking for meta-progress

 * Implement benefits of Dominas

 * Make this work better on a smartphone screen.